How to set the default output format in AWS CLI

 [default]

-3. Save a different format for a named profile when that profile serves a separate workflow.
+3. Save a different format for a named profile when another account or workflow needs its own default.

 $ aws configure set output table --profile work